Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Configuration

-As already anticipated, the Lightstreamer Kafka Connector is a Lightstreamer Adapter Set, which means it is made up of a Metadata Adapter and one or more Data Adapters, whose settings are defined in the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/adapters.xml` file.
+As already anticipated, Lightstreamer Kafka Connector is a Lightstreamer Adapter Set, which means it is made up of a Metadata Adapter and one or more Data Adapters, whose settings are defined in the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/adapters.xml` file.

 The following sections will guide you through the configuration details.